M&S results: cyber attack to cost £300 million in profit

 The BBC reported on 17 May that Dragonforce, the hacker group behind the M&S cyber attack, is believed to have gained entry to its systems via a third party.
 M&S told the BBC that “our stores have remained open and availability is now in a much more normal place with stores well stocked this weekend”.

-Any payment card information accessed will not be usable, as M&S does not store full card information.
+Any payment card information accessed will not be usable, as M&S thankfully does not store full card information.

-Anyone with an M&S account is advised to change their password as soon as possible, and to make this password different to those used in any other site.
+However, anyone with an M&S account is advised to change their password as soon as possible, and to make this password different to those used in any other site.

 Dan McEvoy